 Meetings: School Board meetings begin at 6:00pm and are held in the 4th Floor Auditorium at the Central Administration Building at 601 South 8th Street in Tacoma, unless otherwise posted.
 Business Meetings are the 2nd and 4th Thursday of the month, except for once monthly meeting in July/August/December.
 Study Sessions are the 3rd Thursday of the month, as needed.
-Each board member shall review the agenda and any study materials distributed prior to the meeting and be prepared to participate in the discussion and decision-making for each agenda item
+Each board member shall review the agenda and any study materials distributed prior to the meeting and be prepared to participate in the discussion and decision-making for each agenda item.

-Compensation: A board member is eligible to receive compensation at the rate of fifty dollars ($50) per day, or for a portion of a day, for approved activities, not exceed four thousand eight hundred dollars ($4,800.00) for a fiscal year, plus reasonable expenses incurred for travel, meals and lodging.
+Compensation: A board member is eligible to receive compensation at the rate of fifty dollars ($50) per day, or for a portion of a day, for approved activities, not to exceed four thousand eight hundred dollars ($4,800.00) for a fiscal year, plus reasonable expenses incurred for travel, meals and lodging.

-Term: The candidate who is selected for appointment will serve on the Board until the next odd-numbered year general election, which will be November 2021, and then run for election for the remainder of the unexpired term, November 2023.
+Term: The candidate selected for appointment will serve on the Board until the next odd-numbered year general election, which will be November 2021, and then run for election for the remainder of the unexpired term, November 2023.

 Expectations: Serving as a school board director requires approximately 20-30 hours per month.
-Board members are expected to represent the District at school and community events, participate in governmental relations, complete required training on Open Public Meeting Act and Open Public Records Act, serve on committees as needed, and other various obligations on behalf of the District.
+Board members are expected to represent the District at school and community events, participate in governmental relations, complete required training on Open Public Meetings Act and Open Public Records Act, serve on committees as needed, and other various obligations on behalf of the District.

 Key Functions of the Board: Acting on behalf of the people of the community, the school board will fulfill the following functions: